lambdaclass/concrete/docs/PREDICTABLE_BOUNDARIES.md

 | Bounded stack depth | Source-level | `--report stack-depth` (item 25), not gated |
 | Report/IR determinism | Compiler | No HashMap in output paths, monotonic counters |

+### Planned unified resource certificate

+Task R-0445 will pull a composite source-resource certificate forward before broad stdlib expansion.
+It will report a constant or symbolic upper bound—or a specific `unknown` reason—for source-model steps, call depth, source-model stack, allocation count/bytes, and blocking/opaque boundaries.
+The parser-combinator workloads are its first forcing corpus.

+This is planned work, not a current command or guarantee.
+Its facts will carry `semantic_scope = source`, assumptions, completeness, and provenance.
+They will also name the versioned source cost/layout model.
+They will not claim elapsed time, cycles, backend frame size, or hardware WCET; later tasks own those bridges and measurements.

 ### What is NOT deterministic (outside compiler scope)

 | Property | Why not | Mitigation |